Skenea rugulosa

-Skenea rugulosa is a species of minute sea snail, a marine gastropod mollusk in the family Skeneidae.
+Skenea rugulosa is a species of small sea snail, a marine gastropod mollusk in the family Skeneidae.

 Description

 The size of the shell varies between 0.75 mm and 1.5 mm.

 The shell is narrowly umbilicated.
 It is pellucid, yellowish white.
 The short, obtuse spire is smooth, microscopically rugulose and spirally striate.
 It contains three convex whorls with the body whorl large.
 The suture is well-impressed.

 Distribution

 This species occurs in northern European waters off Iceland, the Faroes, southern Norway and in the Barents Sea.